-Soccer friendlies are games played that are non-competitive/exhibition.
-The purpose is to increase fitness, integrate new players, tour the world and also raise money for charity.
+Soccer friendlies are games played that are non-competitive/exhibition for clubs and internationals.
+The purpose is to increase fitness, integrate new players, tour the world, and raise charity money.

-After the teams have reunited, they work on their game and practice this against opposition outside of their league formats.
+After the teams reunite, they work on their game and practice this against opposition outside their league formats.

 When do soccer friendlies take place?

 Soccer friendlies normally take place before the season begins for a club side.
 This friendly is to prepare them for the up and coming season.